tengcharmaine/tp/docs/DeveloperGuide.md

 **Proposed Enhancements**

-In order to save the time of our users, we will adding in a new field called `DOB` which is Date of Birth in the form of `DD/MM/YYYY`.
+In order to save the time of our users, we will be adding in a new field called `DOB` which is Date of Birth in the form of `DD/MM/YYYY`.
 `age` of the contacts will thus be derived from their `DOB` with reference to the current year which we are in.
 Hence, streamlining the contact management process.

 **Examples**